shermannatrix/shermannatrix/README.md

 Most of the time, the work involves a lot of copying and pasting.
 Followed by customization work.
 So, there really isn't a lot of learning involved.
 Not really.

 Currently, I'm on the topic of consuming Web APIs.
 Which is nice because it also allows me to start applying it to my own project showcase idea.
 Which is also currently a work-in-progress.

-### Progress Champions (Telerik)

-With my recent return as a Telerik products expert, I'm already thinking about a few personal project ideas.
-But speaking from my own experience, I can do only so much thinking.
-Until I actually get down to work, those ideas shall forever remain...ideas.
-So I've chosen to use this opportunity to start with something that I am already familiar with, KendoReact.

-For those that have been following my journey for many years would know that I am pretty experienced with all of the products.
-The only difference between then and now, is that I've been away for a few years.
-So I might need a little bit of time to get back up to speed.

 ## 💞️ I’m currently open to both
 1. Full-time work